PartlySaneStudios/partly-sane-skies/pages/features/list.md

 ### Mod Checker

 When enabled, Mod Checker automatically will check your mods list for outdated, suspicous, or unknown mods.
-These mods may not be on the verified mods list.
-If you believe a mod is being falsely flagging a mod, please report it in the PSS discord (``/pss``)
+These mods may not be on the list of varified mods, a mod is being falsely flagged, please report it in the PSS discord (``/pss``)
 <img width="750" alt="18b5977a-c6b6-4f83-80bf-61b6a1297946" src="https://github.com/FlagHater/partly-sane-skies-FlagHater/assets/106500506/24d3ee14-bc5e-42e7-8604-c2811216b457">

 ### Privacy

 This toggle blocks other mods wanting to send data to their servers.
-Currently supported mods are essentials & dungeon guide.
+Currently supported mods are Essentials & Dungeon Guide.
 If you know more mods that send that kind of data, feel free to report that in our discord server.
 This is a privacy feature, and is off by default.

 ### Custom Main Menu